bradh352/ansible-scripts/roles/sonic/README.md

 ## Variables used by this role

+***Important***: please pay attention to whether a variable takes an array vs a dictionary.
+A dictionary entry will NOT have a leading `-` and its members will be indented, while an array will have a leading `-` but its members will be at the same indention level.
+For example, `sonic_interfaces` and `sonic_vlans` take dictionaries, but `sonic_routes` takes an array.
+See the example config if still confused.

 * `sonic_bgp_ip`: IPv4 Address with subnet mask to use for running BGP.
 This will set up a Loopback Interface with the address and also be configured as the router id and VXLAN vtep source IP address.
 Example: `10.1.0.1/32`